id-abdellah/SkySense/README.md

 - 👆 **On-Map Weather Updates**: Click any location on the map to view its current weather.
 - 📍 **Current Location Weather**: Quickly access weather updates for your current location.
 - 🔄 **Unit Customization**: Toggle between units for temperature, wind speed, pressure, and more.
+- 😎 **Progressive Web App (PWA)**
+  - This web app is a **Progressive Web App (PWA)**, which means it can be installed on your mobile or computer device and used offline, providing a native-like experience.

 ## 🛠️ Tech Stak